 This hosting is best for:

-- Websites built on common applications (e.g., Magento, WordPress, Drupal, Joomla)
+- Websites built on a common web application (e.g., Magento, WordPress, Drupal, Joomla)

 - Websites built on popular development stacks that won’t scale past 5 servers (e.g., Node.Js, LAMP, MEAN, LEMP)

-- Customers who want to manage their own web server, DNS, networking, and resources through a single console
+- Customers who want to manage their web server, DNS, networking, and resources through a single AWS console

 Single Page Web App Hosting

-A single-page web app (a.k.a., static app) is one that requires only a single load.
+A single-page web application (a.k.a., static web apps) requires only a single load.

-These web apps have desktop app-like performance along with the same benefits of simple static websites (e.g., low AWS cost, high-reliability levels, no server administration, scalability).
+These web apps have desktop app-like performance along with the same benefits of simple static websites (e.g., low Amazon Web Services cost, high-reliability levels, no server administration, scalability).

 This hosting is best for: